Hilda Furacão: Production

 The mission of adapting the book Hilda Furacão for TV was given to Glória Perez by Mário Lúcio Vaz, then director of Central Globo de Produções.
 Perez ended up busying herself with other work, and Hilda's concept went through several potential authors until she returned to the project in 1997.
 To portray the 60s, Perez spoke with activists of the time, including Mário Lago (also a member of the cast) and Apolônio de Carvalho.

 Ana Paulo Arósio, then hired by rival network SBT, was specially assigned by Globo for the miniseries.
 The idea for the casting came from director Wolf Maya.

 Scenes which took place in the fictional Santana dos Ferros were recorded in Tiradentes, where the production temporarily closed streets and altered facades.
 The Hotel Glória, in the city of Rio de Janeiro, passed as the Minas Tênis Clube, and the Niterói City Council served as the Belo Horizonte City Council.

 Internet virality

-The series went viral on the internet in November of 2023, when scenes featuring the titular protagonist (Ana Paula Arósio) and her love interest Frei Malthus (Rodrigo Santoro) began to circulate on social media, primarily as TikTok clips, giving rise to various memes by anglophone audiences.
-One catalyst may have been an interview on The Graham Norton Show with American actress Laura Linney in which she said she "got the best kiss" in the film Love Actually with Rodrigo Santoro, leading fans to look into Santoro's previous work.
+The series went viral on the internet in November 2023, when scenes featuring the titular protagonist (Ana Paula Arósio) and her love interest Frei Malthus (Rodrigo Santoro) began to circulate on social media, primarily as TikTok clips, giving rise to various memes by Anglophone audiences.
+One catalyst may have been that the series received an English fan translation a month prior on October 2023.